How to Prevent Water Damage

 • Clean your gutters routinely.
 A clogged gutter will send cascades of water down the side of your house, damaging your siding and foundation.

-• Ensure your downspouts direct water 5 to 10 feet away from your house.
+• Ensure your downspouts direct water five to 10 feet away from your house.

-• Make sure your yard is sloped at least 6 inches over a 10-foot span away from your foundation.
-That slope keeps water from getting down right next to your foundation, where it could cause walls to lean, crack the masonry, and create leaks.
-(For crawl spaces, keeping water away makes sure excess water doesn’t pool underneath your floor, making for damp conditions that encourage mold, rot, and insects.)
+• Make sure your yard is sloped at least six inches over a 10-foot span away from your foundation.
+That slope keeps water from getting down next to your foundation, where it could cause walls to lean, crack the masonry, and create leaks.
+(For crawl spaces, keeping water away prevents excess water from pooling underneath your floor, which would create damp conditions that encourage mold, rot, and insects.)

 • But don’t let the soil get too dry, either.
 Long dry spells let the soil around your house dry out and shrink.
 A big rain may make the soil expand, putting pressure on your foundation walls.
-In a drought, run a soaker hose at least 6 inches from the foundation and 3 inches under the soil to keep the soil from contracting and expanding.
+In a drought, run a soaker hose at least six inches from the foundation and three inches under the soil to keep the soil from contracting and expanding.

 Maintenance cost: Very little.
-Cleaning gutters can be a no-cost DIY job, or you can hire a pro for $50 to $250, depending on the size and height of your home.
-To get the soil slope you need, you might have to buy some additional topsoil.
+Cleaning gutters can be a no-cost DIY job or you can hire a pro for $50 to $250, depending on the size and height of your home.
+To get the soil slope you need, you might have to buy additional topsoil.

 Worst case if you put it off: Your foundation could settle, cracking your basement walls.
 The cost to stabilize, repair, and seal deteriorated foundation walls is a whopping $15,000 to $40,000.